The Mancunion: Structure

 The Mancunion is based within the Students' Union but retains editorial independence from it.
 In the past it has criticised the Students' Union and university in equal measure.
 As of 2015, the role of editor-in-chief of the newspaper has been restored to a full-time salaried position after a number of years of campaigning for it to be a sabbatical position, though now as co-ordinator of the Manchester Media Group, as a sabbatical role within the Union.
-This involves co-ordinating the development of all Student Media within the Union, including Fuse TV and Fuse FM.
+This involves coordinating the development of all Student Media within the Union, including Fuse TV and Fuse FM.

 The editorial team of The Mancunion is structured as follows: Each section has at least one editor, who commissions articles from student contributors, writes content themselves and sets the design of their own section each week.
 There are also subeditors who proofread and check articles for inaccuracies, and a photography team.
-These editors are collectively co-ordinated by the deputy editor-in-chief and editor-in-chief.
+These editors are collectively co-ordinated by the Managing Editors and Editor-in-Chief.

 The Mancunion covers news occurring in the area around the University of Manchester campuses, as well as things that affect the national or international student body.
 It covers local cultural events and even national music festivals.
 Its opinion pieces focus on both local news, student issues, as well as the state of society as a whole.

 The Mancunion works closely with the other student media outlets in the Union, Fuse TV and Fuse FM.
 This involves collaborating on projects and promoting the other outlets' work on its website and social media accounts.
 The Mancunion is also affiliated with the Student Publication Association.

 In 2016, as part of the Manchester Media Group, Mancunion editors and student media volunteers established the Women in Media Conference.
 A student-led conference aiming to tackle gender bias within the media and encourage female students to pursue media careers.
 The conference is now an established part of the year for student media at the University of Manchester and plans have already begun for their third conference in 2018.

+As The Mancunion grew over several years, the number of Managing Editors doubled from two to four students for the academic year of 2023-2024.
+Two Managing Editors covered the Culture sections, and two covered the News & Current Affairs sections.
+Four Managing Editors has now become the standard for the publication, with the additional responsibilities of overseeing the design, marketing and subediting teams.